MIDS-scaling-up/v3/week03/hw/README.md

 What to submit to ISVC:

-A link to the repository of your for this homework [private repo please] which should include your code, Dockerfiles, and Kubernetes YAML files.
+A link to the repository of your for this homework [private repo please] which should include your code, Dockerfiles, Docker command used, and Kubernetes YAML files.
 In addition, the answers to the 2 questions should be included.

 A publicly accessble http link to the location of your faces in the object storage.